Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/managedidentity/README.md

 ### FQDN

-For these samples, you will need the Fully Qualified Domain Name of you Event Hubs namespace which can be found in Azure Portal.
+For these samples, you will need the Fully Qualified Domain Name of your Event Hubs namespace which can be found in Azure Portal.
 To do so, in Azure Portal, go to your Event Hubs namespace overview page and copy host name which should look like `**`mynamespace.servicebus.windows.net`**`.

 If your Event Hubs namespace is deployed on a non-Public cloud, your domain name may differ (e.g. \*.servicebus.chinacloudapi.cn, \*.servicebus.usgovcloudapi.net, or \*.servicebus.cloudapi.de).